ATMh-zhang/ATCIU/README.md

 2.License

-Permission to use, copy, or modify this database and its documentation for educational and research purposes only and without fee is hereby granted, provided that this copyright notice and the original authors' names appear on all copies and supporting documentation.
-This program shall not be used, rewritten, or adapted as the basis of a commercial software or hardware product without first obtaining permission of the authors.
+Permission to use, copy, or modify this database and its documentation for educational and research purposes only and without fee is hereby granted, provided this copyright notice and the original authors' names appear on all copies and supporting documentation.
+This program shall not be used, rewritten, or adapted as the basis of a commercial software or hardware product without first obtaining permission from the authors.
 The authors make no representations about the suitability of this software for any purpose.
 It is provided "as is" without explicit or implied warranty.

 3.Database

-Our ATCIU dataset contains specially processed textual data for air traffic control instructions understanding, which will be available.
+Our ATSIU dataset contains specially processed textual data for air traffic spoken instructions understanding, which will be available.
 Please contact with atmh_zhang@buaa.edu.cn if you have further questions, thanks a lot!

 4.Reference